Types of Pumps: Important Types, Working & Applications

 Horizontal Centrifugal Pumps

 These pumps can run well on solar panels and they can deliver maximum flow rate when connected with variable frequency drives.
 These drives run in such a way that these pumps even start in the morning with little sunshine.
 The same scenario happens in the evening when the sunshine is decreasing.
-These pumps are best suitable for domestic needs as well as fulfill requirements in irrigation, air conditioning, drinking water supply, and for boosting pressures of watering pipes.
-In solar systems these pumps refer to as surface pumps as they install on the surface to get the water out of bore wells.

 Submersible pumps

 These types of pumps are widely becoming prominent in solar systems as they are installed or submerged inside the water.
-Apart from the solar system, these pumps are entirely capable to submerge in any liquid.
+Apart from the solar system, these pumps are entirely capable of submerging in any liquid.
 These pumps have a hermetically sealed motor which is coupled with the main pump and sealed in such a way that the whole body can be submerged inside the liquid.
-The impeller inside is connected to the diffuser.
-Impeller drives liquids and transfers their kinetic energy.
-In the diffuser section, the liquids convert their kinetic energy into pressure energy.

-These pumps are also term to the sewage pumps, septic pumps or stormwater pumps due to their compact and sealed design or submerged property.
-These pumps have different ratings according to the head and the flow rate.
 As the pumps are becoming increasingly popular due to their best suit in solar system design, these pumps are expensive as compared to the surface pumps.
 Submersible pumps work very well with variable frequency drives where they operate along with solar panels in morning to evening with full efficiency.
 Learn more about working solar system design by following this link.

 Fire Hydrant Pumps